About me

 Continuing Professional Development (CPD)

-Over the years, I have helped a wide range of individuals with their mental health and well-being through a dedicated service to help others.
+Over the years, I have had the privilege of supporting a wide range of individuals on their journey towards better mental health and well-being through a dedicated service committed to making a positive difference.
 I am continually researching new methods to make a difference by acquiring new skills and techniques that can be adapted to each client's individual circumstances and needs.
-My commitment to continuing professional development is central to exploring new approaches and counselling working practices in order to address the issues of a rapidly changing environment that has recently thrown many new anxieties, fears, and instabilities into everyday living.

 “Much of what we call personality is not a fixed set of traits, only coping mechanisms a person acquired in childhood.”
 Gabor Maté